enkidevs/curriculum/typescript/introduction/tsc-using-types/tsc-types-in-functions.md

 ---
 ## Content

-We can define a type for a parameter of a function by adding a `:` and a type after its name:
+We can attach a type to a parameter of a function by adding a `:` and a type after its name:

 ```ts
 function hello(name: string) {